ODonnchadha/react-18-managing-state/README.md

         - When to revalidate? onSubmit? onBlur? onChange?
 All three.
         - What state do we need to declare?
             - Touched: What fields have been touched?
 (Store as touched.)
+                - Track as 'touched'.
             - Submitted: Has the form been submitted?
 (Store as status.)
+                - Track as 'submitted'.
             - isSubmitting: Is a form submission in progress?
 (Store as status.)
+                - Track as 'submitted'.
             - isValid: Is the form currently valid?
 (Derive.)
             - errors: What are the errors for each field?
 (Derive.)
             - dirty: Has the form changed?
 (Derive.)
     - Implement a state enum.
         - Favor ENUMs over separate Booleans.
+JavaScript does not have built-in enumerations.
         - Our form can only be in 1 of 3 states at a given time.
         ```javascript
             const STATUS = {